AresMUSH/aresmush.com/tutorials/install/custom-server.md

 The supported environment for the automated Ares installer is:

 * A [Digital Ocean droplet](/tutorials/install/digital-ocean.html).
-* At least 1GB RAM (larger games may need the 2GB droplet).
+* 2GB RAM recommended.
+Giant games may need more RAM, but you can always upgrade later.
+You *can* get by on 1GB if need be, but it will require some extra work during upgrades.
 * Ubuntu Linux 16.04 or 18.04.
 * **Nothing but the starter image** installed.

 Hard drive space is not generally a concern.
-In testing, a database with 1000 rooms, exits and characters was about 2MB in size.
-Considering most modern servers have multiple GB, the amount used by Ares is insignificant.
+The base install will take only about 1GB of hard drive space, and database sizes are insignificant.
+Uploaded files (for theme/character images and the like) will be the bulk of variation in your hard drive usage.

 ## Custom Environments